ttronas/bsm2-python/CONTRIBUTING.md

 a report in the [issue tracker] to start a discussion on the subject.
 This often provides additional considerations and avoids unnecessary work.

+### Install the project

 ### Set up your Integrated Development Environment (IDE)

 Before you can get started you have to install an IDE such as [VSCode](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/de-de/pycharm/) on your device.
 Since most of the setup instructions are for VSCode, this IDE is recommended if you are new to programming.

 ### Install Python

-Install the correct Python Version (3.10 - 3.
+Install a Python Version (3.10 - 3.
 12) that works with the dependencies of the project.

- - To install Python 3.12 download and run the windows installer on [this](https://www.python.org/downloads/release/python-3120/) website.
+ - To install Python 3.12 download and run the installer from [this](https://www.python.org/downloads/release/python-3120/) website.

 ### Install Git

 Git is used as the Version Control System for this project, to track and manage changes to the file system.
 If Git is new to you, you can read [this](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) Git guide.

- - To install Git download and run the windows installer on [this]((https://git-scm.com/downloads)) website.
+ - To install Git download and run the installer from [this]((https://git-scm.com/downloads)) website.

 After installation is finished, you have to configure your Git username and email using the following commands in the Git Bash console: